Contact Lenses in Dartmouth and North Attleboro

 Scleral contact lenses

 Here at Dr. John Magalhaes and Associates, we specialize in contact lenses.
 Contact lenses are an outstanding option for vision correction enjoyed by many.
 As a special service to our patients, we often custom fit scleral lenses to a select group of patients.
+The highly specific and precise fitting of the ONE FIT Scleral contact lens allows for extensive degrees of customization for our patients.
+Please inquire about this very comfortable, therapeutic lens.

 Contact lenses make it easier for people with poor vision to work and carry out daily tasks.
 About 45 million people in the U.S. use them to correct their vision.